DrMaxPower/Mildew-Detection-in-Cherry-Leaves/README.md

 #### visually differentiate
 As a stake holder it could be beneficial to automate the visual differences between a cherry leaf with and without mildew.
 Especially in education of new staff.
 The difference is made with grayscale, It seams to be the standard to use grayscale.
 Important to note is that not every colormap converts linear to grayscale.
-The difference in hard to interpret, the dark part part is where images are similar and the brighter to where it differs.
+The difference is hard to interpret, the dark part part is where images are similar and the brighter to where it differs.

 #### Predicting algorithm